frabulous/ProjectArakne/README.md

 ### Creating enviroments where letting the spider move
 #### Environment 1: a Playground
-*Un terreno pianeggiante costituito da un plane, a cui sono stati aggiunti dei modelli di varie forme, posizionati in modo tale da fungere da ostacoli, sia a terra che sospesi.
-Esempio: scala*

 A flat terrain consisting of a plane, to which 3d models of various shapes have been added; they are positioned in such a way as to serve as elevated spots or as obstacles (on the ground or suspended).
 Example: ladder.

 The ground plane has a PlaneCollider component in order to be detected by raycasting, as well as any other model has a Collider matching to its mesh.
-These elements also are a specific Layer: *Ground*; it is used by the agent AI during the raycasting operations to distinguish ground objects from body parts.
+These elements also are put in a specific physics Layer: "Ground".
+It is used by the agent AI during the raycasting operations to distinguish ground objects from body parts.

 #### Environment 2: a Procedural, noise-based ground**
 For the second type of environment we are going to use noised-based terrain generation, that is a technique used in game development and other fields to procedurally create realistic and varied landscapes.
 The process makes use of mathematical noise functions - such as Perlin or Simplex noise - to generate a heightmap, which is then used to shape the terrain.
 This method allows for the creation of infinite, unique terrain with little manual input.